ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

         # Bootswatch (http://bootswatch.com/) theme.
         #
-        # Options are nothing with "" (default) or the name of a valid theme
+        # Options are nothing (default) or the name of a valid theme
         # such as "amelia" or "cosmo".
         'bootswatch_theme': "united",